rd2/oslg/README.md

 Modu.fatal?
 ```

-It's sometimes not a bad idea to restart with a _clean_ slate within iterative loops.
-This flushes out all previous logs and resets `level` (INFO) and `status` (< DEBUG) - use with caution!
+It's sometimes not a bad idea to rely on a _clean_ slate (e.g. within RSpecs).
+This flushes out all previous logs and resets `level` (INFO) and `status` (< DEBUG) - use with caution in production code!

 ```
 Modu.clean!
 ```

-EnergyPlus will run with, e.g. out-of-range material or fluid properties, while logging ERROR messages in the process.
+EnergyPlus will run, with e.g. out-of-range material or fluid properties, while logging ERROR messages in the process.
 It remains up to users to decide what to do with simulation results.
 We recommend something similar with __oslg__.
 For instance, we suggest logging as __FATAL__ any error that should halt measure processes and prevent OpenStudio from launching an EnergyPlus simulation.
 This could be missing or poorly-defined OpenStudio files.

 ```
 Modu.log(Modu::FATAL, "Missing input JSON file")